Alex27Khalupka/Final_Homework/README.md

 Output path
 `--output-path ./dir/file`

+Options can work together

-## Data cache
+#### Data caching

-Converting data to json format and writing it to YYYYMMDD.json.
+Writing data to a database "date_database.sqlite3" (adding data to a table called "YYYYMMDD"(according to publication date)).